docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.rst

 Closed Captioning
 ================================================================================

 Starting in CC, the Export Settings includes a new Captions tab, for Closed Captioning export.
 For all formats, a sidecar file containing the captions can be exported.
 Additionally, exporters can optionally embed Closed Captioning directly in the output file.
 First, the exporter must set exExporterInfoRec.canEmbedCaptions to true.
 This will add the option to embed the captions in the output file, from the Export Options drop-down in the Captions tab.
 If this option is selected during export, exDoExportRec.embedCaptions will be true.
-The exporter should retrieve the captions using the Captioning Suite.
+The exporter should retrieve the captions using the :ref:`universals/sweetpea-suites.captioning-suite`.

 ----